 - a.
-Be responsible for coordinating and strengthening the school district's policies to prevent, identify, and address harassment, intimidation, or bullying of students; - b.
-Collaborate with school Anti-Bullying Specialists in the district, the Board of Education, and the Superintendent to prevent, identify, and respond to harassment, intimidation, or bullying of students in the district; - c.
-Provide data, in collaboration with the Superintendent, to the Department of Education regarding harassment, intimidation, or bullying of students; - d.
+Be responsible for coordinating and strengthening the school district's policies to prevent, identify, and address harassment, intimidation, or bullying of students pupils; - b.
+Collaborate with school Anti-Bullying Specialists in the district, the Board of Education, and the Superintendent to prevent, identify, and respond to harassment, intimidation, or bullying of students pupils in the district; - c.
+Provide data, in collaboration with the Superintendent, to the Department of Education regarding harassment, intimidation, or bullying of students pupils; - d.
 Execute such other duties related to school harassment, intimidation, or bullying as requested by the Superintendent; and - e.
-Meet at least twice a school year with the school Anti-Bullying Specialist(s) to discuss and strengthen procedures and policies to prevent, identify, and address harassment, intimidation, and bullying in the district. - 2.
-The Principal in each school shall appoint a school Anti-Bullying Specialist.
+Meet at least twice a school year with the school Anti-Bullying Specialist(s) to discuss and strengthen procedures and policies to prevent, identify, and address harassment, intimidation, and bullying in the district.

+2. The Principal in each school shall appoint a school Anti-Bullying Specialist.
+When a school guidance counselor, school psychologist, or another individual similarly trained is currently employed in the school, the Principal shall appoint that individual to be the school Anti-Bullying Specialist.
+If no individual meeting this criteria is currently employed in the school, the Principal shall appoint a school Anti-Bullying Specialist from currently employed school personnel.
 The Anti-Bullying Specialist shall be a guidance counselor, school psychologist, or other certified staff member trained to be the Anti-Bullying Specialist from among the currently employed staff in the school.